AnjaBuckley/RAG-Meeting-Transcripts-QA-System/README.md

-# RAG Meeting QA System
+# RAG Meeting Transcripts QA System

 Welcome to your local Retrieval-Augmented Generation (RAG) Meeting QA system!
 This project lets you ask questions about your meeting transcripts using ollama language models and embeddings—all running locally on your machine.